Fine7zt/Qt.Database/README.md

-# SmartPtr
+# Some Qt link to dababase experience
-Some smart ptr to realize
+I think it will be helpful to some place.